Aashish-1008/AIChatBotService/README.md

 1. Clone the Repository:  `git clone https://github.com/Aashish-1008/AIChatBotService.git`
 2. Change the current directory to AIChatBotService:  `cd AIChatBotService/`

+Please Note: Make sure you are in `AIChatBotService` directory to run below commands.

 #### How to Run the tests
 Run command: `make test`